Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, this technology is capable of capturing high-resolution laser images of small underwater targets, making it applicable in underwater archaeology, structural inspection, and military fields such as reconnaissance and submarine detection.

-In the paper, scientist Shangguan Mingjia stated that the team's next plan is to develop another underwater lidar Raman system using shorter-wavelength lasers, such as blue lasers, to reduce the effects of chlorophyll luminescence from marine plants.
+In the paper, scientist Shangguan Mingjia stated that the team's next plan is to develop another underwater lidar Raman system using shorter-wavelength lasers, such as blue lasers, to reduce the impact of chlorophyll luminescence from marine plants.

 Shangguan's team has focused on developing underwater single-photon lidar technology for the past three years, creating various lidar systems and registering 50 invention patents in China and one patent in the United States.